qaid me;N bhii hai asiirii aazaad

 On the literary use of baa;Ndhnaa as 'to versify', see {108,1}.

-Here's a lovely little verse with absolutely nothing going on in it except wordplay-- but then, in twelve words, what more does it need to have its very enjoyable effect?
-Bondage versus freedom, the captive as free, the poetic act of 'binding' or versifying, the chains as 'eyes' that are 'bound' or versified as 'open'-- how pleasurably these patterns of imagery engage the mind!
+Here's another little verse with absolutely nothing going on in it except wordplay-- but then, in twelve words, what more does it need for an enjoyable effect?
+Bondage versus freedom, the captive as free, captivity as freedom, the poetic act of 'binding' or versifying, the chains as 'eyes' that are 'bound' or versified as 'open'-- the mind ricochets among these abstract oppositions.

-The central metaphor of the chain-links as 'eyes' is what energizes the whole clever paradox.
+The central metaphor of the (round) chain-links or shackles as 'eyes' is what energizes the whole clever paradox.
 For only if 'eyes' are open and vigilant can they be effective.
 But if these chain-eyes are open, then by that very fact their effectiveness is gone.

 Moreover, the mad lover, the persona of the poet/speaker in the ghazal world, is the one who is invariably chained up.
 Yet, as an extra paradox, not only do the chains ineffectively 'bind' him-- but he much more effectively 'binds' the chains, by 'binding' them into a verse in whatever way he chooses.
 The implication is that if poets wished, they could 'bind' the chain-eyes as closed.